HenrikStiernstedt/Quiz/README.md

 ## QuizMaster GUI
 * Automatic score calculations.
-  - Based on QuizMaster's answer.
+  - [ x Based on QuizMaster's answer.
-  - Based on majority rules answer (with possible override).
+  - [ ] Based on majority rules answer (with possible override).

 * New public score board and question display.
   This one is supposed to be streamed online or just let everyone have surf to the page